East End Theatre District: East End theatres

-Seven surviving theatres exist within the East End.
+Seven purpose-built theatres survive within the East End.
+The Melbourne Town Hall also serves as a performance space, regularly hosting theatrical shows, concerts, and live comedy.
 Other major entertainment venues in the East End Theatre District include live music venues 170 Russell and Max Watt's House of Music, Hoyts Melbourne Central, Palace Kino, Chinatown and ACMI cinemas.

 Former theatres

 The East End has been home to over 25 different theatres since 1841.
 Some of the major former theatres are listed below.

 Economic impact

 In July 2016, the East End Theatre District was reported to have made an economic contribution of $692 million, and an economic impact of $226 million, to the state of Victoria.